soyabansari/DSA-Search-Engine/README.md

 # DSA-Search-Engine

-It is a Search engine which gives you top 5 problems available on the famous CP sites based on the topic you search on the search bar.
+It is a Search engine which gives you top 5 problems available on the famous CP sites based on the topic you search in search bar.

 Working based on TF-IDF Algorithm implemented by myself manually in js language.